 This can cost anywhere between $1 and $150 per month depending on what type of hosting you need, and which provider you choose!

-Your domain name doesn’t come included in your WordPress site like it does with Weebly – instead, you need to register it elsewhere and connect it to your website.
+Your domain name doesn’t come included in your WordPress site as it does with Weebly – instead, you need to register it elsewhere and connect it to your website.
 You can search and buy a domain from popular domain name websites such as Domain.com.
 Domains vary in price depending on what you’re looking for, but the standard price varies between $10 and $20 per year.